ganrad/ocp-fis2-po/README.md

 $ mvn clean install
 ```

-3. Login to your OpenShift Server via OpenShift CLI.
-See command below.
+3. Login to your OpenShift Server via OpenShift CLI using the command below.
 ```
 $ oc login URL -u USER -p PASSWORD
 ```
 Substitute correct values for `URL` (OpenShift Master URL), `USER` & `PASSWORD`.

-4. The application can be built and the corresponding container can be deployed to your OpenShift instance using a single goal:
+4. Use the command listed below to build the application, build the application container and deploy the container to your OpenShift instance.
+This command uses a single maven goal to execute all of the build and deploy steps.
 ```
 $ mvn fabric8:deploy -Dmysql-service-username=<username> -Dmysql-service-password=<password>
 ```